minnojs/minno-quest/docs/quest/API.md

 If you want a question not to be logged at all, simply do not give it a name.

-You may want to debug the logger by [activating the DEBUG `logger` setting](#debugging).
-When activated, it prints each logged object into the console.

 #### Timer
 The questionnaire timer allows you to constrain the time that users have to answer the whole questionnaire.